 - Letter or Certificate from minister certified by the archdioceses in Mexico, granting you permission to marry in a Catholic church.

 If you are both Catholic and wanting to get married in Mexico.
-Then you will need to request your sacraments from the Catholic church in your home country are sent to Mexico, and depending on the state where you are marrying, have them translated into Spanish in Mexico.
+Then you will need to request your sacraments from the Catholic church in your home country are sent to Mexico.
+Depending on the state where you are marrying, you may need to have them translated into Spanish in Mexico.